juju/juju/doc/design/juju-api-design-specification.md

 resources which respond to future `Next()` calls.
 Those retrieve already happened changes or wait for the next ones and return them to the caller.

-Another handler using WebSockets for delivering a stream of data is the debug log handler.
-It opens the `all-machines.log` and continuously streams the data to the client.

 ### HTTP Requests

 Beside the communication using WebSockets there are several parts of the